ShadowEntertainment/ShadowEntertainment.github.io/README.md

 Also, I use UE5 to make our games.
 So I'm a person that always had big dreams icluding my fav thing - computers!

 ### Graphics
-> VHS - Vintage styled horror games with old VHS player graphics
+> VHS - Vintage styled horror games with old VHS player graphics.
->> Shooter - Super realistic games with very good shadows and lightning
+>> Shooter - Super realistic games with very good shadows and lightning.
 >>> Photorealism - Shockingly realistic games designed for VR.
+>>>> 2D - Basic 2D games.

 ### Inspiration & Info
 Traitor's Judgement is a VHS style physic horror game.
 Inspired by: